andydunstall/piko/README.md

 [Go SDK](./docs/sdk/go-sdk.md) to map the desired local TCP port to the target endpoint (as there's no way to identify the target endpoint using raw TCP).

-[Piko forward](./docs/forward/forward.md) is basically the reverse of [Piko agent](./docs/agent/agent.md).
-Instead of listening on an endpoint and forwarding to a local port on the upstream, Piko forward runs on the client and listens on a TCP port then forwards the connection to the configured endpoint.
+[Piko forward](./docs/forward/forward.md) is basically the opposite of [Piko agent](./docs/agent/agent.md).
+Instead of listening on an endpoint and forwarding to a local port on the upstream, Piko forward runs on the client and listens on a TCP port then forwards connections to the configured upstream endpoint.

-Such as using to listen on port `3000` and forward the connection to endpoint `my-endpoint`:
+Such as to listen on port `3000` and forward connections to endpoint `my-endpoint`:
 ```
 piko forward 3000 my-endpoint
 ```